Skip to navigation Skip to search

 Town Revitalisation

-Hailsham Forward
+Hailsham Forward (Town Team)

 Hailsham town centre, like many town centres, has seen much change in recent years.
 It has a number of empty shops but the number is slowing falling and is below the national average.
 Hailsham will, however, continue to grow over the next 20 years.